Drug Price Negotiation & Health Equity

 In April, CMS held public engagement events to gather input on the second cycle of drugs selected for the Medicare Drug Negotiation Program, encouraging participation from patients, caregivers, clinicians, researchers, advocacy groups, and other stakeholders.
 These events included a series of closed roundtable discussions on each drug with selected patient representatives, as well as a public, livestreamed town hall focused on clinical considerations.

-Following these events, CMS will release redacted transcripts of the roundtable discussions and town hall meeting.
-For more information, visit CMS’s public engagement page and review the FAQ document.
+Following these events, CMS released redacted transcripts of the roundtable discussions and town hall meeting.
+For more information, visit CMS’ public engagement page and review the FAQ document.

-Following these events, CMS will release redacted transcripts of the roundtable discussions and town hall meeting.
-For more information, visit CMS’s public engagement page and review the FAQ document.
+Following these events, CMS released redacted transcripts of the roundtable discussions and town hall meeting.
+For more information, visit CMS’ public engagement page and review the FAQ document.

 June 1, 2025

-For initial price applicability year 2027, CMS will issue an initial written offer no later than June 1, 2025 and statutory written counteroffers, if applicable, will be due from participating manufacturers of the selected drugs 30 days after receipt of the initial offer.
+For initial price applicability year 2027, CMS issued an initial written offer no later than June 1, 2025, and statutory written counteroffers, if applicable, were due from participating manufacturers of the selected drugs 30 days after receipt of the initial offer.

 November 30, 2025

-Deadline for CMS to publish any agreed-upon "Maximum Fair Prices" resulting from the second cycle of negotiations.
+Deadline for CMS to have published any agreed-upon "Maximum Fair Prices" resulting from the second cycle of negotiations.

 March 1, 2026

-Deadline for CMS to publish an Explanations of agreed-upon "Maximum Fair Prices" resulting from the initial price applicability year 2027 negotiation process.
+Deadline for CMS to publish Explanations of agreed upon "Maximum Fair Prices" resulting from the initial price applicability year 2027 negotiation process.

 January 1, 2027